lilycip/droid331/README.md

 - `custom_model_adapter.py`: Create and use a custom model adapter
 - `custom_logger.py`: Create and use a custom logger
 - `custom_api.py`: Create and use a custom API
+- `custom_plugin.py`: Create and use a custom plugin system

 ### Running Examples